achirasarker/achirasarker/README.md

 - ⚡ Fun fact: ...
 -->

-I am a mechatronics engineering student at the University of Waterloo.
+I am a Mechatronics Engineering student at the University of Waterloo.
 I have a strong interest in embedded systems software development, electrical engineering and robotics.
-I am passionate about learning, empowering young females in tech, and entrepreneurship.
+I am passionate about learning and empowering young females in tech.
 In my free time, you'll often find me watching DIY videos, playing chess, or tinkering with code.
-Feel free to get in touch!
+Feel free to get in touch!😄

 ### 🌱 Currently Learning
 • VHDL for FPGA and ASIC design <br>